coder/coder/docs/contributing/documentation.md

 - Use the second person
 - Use the active voice
 - Use plural nouns and pronouns (_they_, _their_, or _them_), especially when
-  the specific number is uncertain (i.e., "Set up your environments" even though you don't know if the user will have one or many environments)
+  the specific number is uncertain (that is, "Set up your environments" even though you don't know if the user will have one or many environments)
 - When writing documentation titles, use the noun form, not the gerund form (e.g., "Environment Management" instead of "Managing Environments")